Constraints on anisotropic RG flows from holographic entanglement entropy: Holographic entanglement entropy of anisotropic models

 \section{Holographic entanglement entropy of anisotropic models}

 In the following subsections, we calculate the holographic entanglement entropy of a strip-shaped region for some anisotropic models.
-To understand the relation with the c-function, let us firstly remind the approach of \cite{Myers:2012ed} that leads to identifying the candidate c-function via the holographic entanglement entropy of a strip-shaped region for a CFT.
+To understand its relationship to the c function, let us first recall \cite{Myers:2012ed} approach, which leads to the identification of the candidate c-function by the holographic entanglement entropy of a strip-shaped region for a CFT.

 In the UV fixed point we have a CFT, which is dual to $AdS_{d+2}$ background.
 Therefore, we can apply Ryu-Takayanagi ($RT$) prescription \cite{Ryu:2006bv,Ryu:2006ef} to derive the holographic entanglement entropy.
 For a sub-region $V$ on the $d+1$-dimensional boundary field theory, it is given by